Koenkk/zigbee2mqtt/docs/getting_started/pairing_devices.md

 **IMPORTANT:** Before you start, make sure that `permit_join: true` is set in your `configuration.yaml`.
 Otherwise new devices cannot join the network!

-Start by checking if your Zigbee device is supported, see  [Supported devices](https://github.com/Koenkk/zigbee2mqtt/wiki/Supported-devices).
+Start by checking if your Zigbee device is supported, see  [Supported devices](../information/supported_devices.md).

-Make sure that you have [zigbee2mqtt started](https://github.com/Koenkk/zigbee2mqtt/wiki/Running-the-bridge#4-starting-zigbee2mqtt).

 Once you see something similar to `New device with address 0x00159d00016da0c8 connected!` in the log your device is paired.

 ## Xiaomi
 Different devices require different pairing methods.
 In case you get an `Error [ERR_UNHANDLED_ERROR]: Unhandled error.
 (Cannot get the Node Descriptor of the Device: 0x00158d0001720111)` you should try a different pairing method.
-See [Supported devices](https://github.com/Koenkk/zigbee2mqtt/wiki/Supported-devices) to figure out if your device is MiJia or Aqara.
+See [Supported devices](../information/supported_devices.md) to figure out if your device is MiJia or Aqara.
 * Most MiJia devices: press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking). **IMPORTANT**: Release and start pressing the reset button every second.
 This keeps the device awake, otherwise pairing will **fail!**.
 * Most Aqara devices: press and hold reset button on the device for +- 5 seconds until the blue light blinks three times, release the reset button (the blue light will blink once more) and wait.
 * Most Aqara wall switches: press and hold the button on the device for +- 10 seconds (until the blue light starts blinking and stops blinking), release and wait.